Long-Lasting Power Tool Performance

 Battery Voltage in Cordless Tools

 Some cordless tools require more power than others.
 Tasks that use more torque need batteries with a higher voltage to complete the toughest jobs.
 For this reason, large cordless shears may require 20V batteries while measuring instruments may only require 12V cells for adequate performance.
 Battery voltage in cordless tools makes sense this way: the simpler the operation, the smaller the necessary energy supply.
-That’s why many craftsmen choose to use the 20V MAX* instead of the 12V battery for the toughest jobs: higher voltage can generate more torque.
+That’s why many craftsmen choose to use the 20V MAX* instead of the 12V battery for the toughest jobs: higher voltage generates more torque.

 You may notice some cordless rotary hammers and drills with lower voltages than average.
 The options at the lowest end of the spectrum often come with smaller motors than the tools with more powerful energy requirements.
 These often serve as household solutions, and may not offer enough power for industrial applications.